gdcc/pyDataverse/src/pyDataverse/docs/source/user/use-cases.rst

 Data Science Pipeline
 ------------------------------------

 Using APIs, you can access data and/or metadata from a Dataverse installation.
 You can also use pyDataverse to automatically add data and metadata to your Dataset.
-PyDataverse connects your Data Science pipeline with your Dataverse instance.
+PyDataverse connects your Data Science pipeline with your Dataverse installation.

 .. _use-cases_microservices: